StachuDotNet/docs/products/memgraph/upcoming/tutorials/got-deaths.md

       episode corresponding to the IMDB rating of the episode (e.g. "9.1")
     * a "Season" node has a "number" attribute corresponding to the number of the season (e.g. "10")
     * a "Character" node has a "name" attribute corresponding to the character's name (e.g. "Castle Black")
-  * edges, of type "KilledBy", "Killed","LoyalTo", "Died", "InEpisode", "InSeason", or "InLocation"
+  * edges, of type "KilledBy", "Killed","LoyalTo", "VictimIn","KillerIn", "InEpisode", "InSeason", or "InLocation"
     * edges "KilledBy" and "Killed" connect two Character nodes and they have 2 attributes, "method" which says how was the character killed (e.g. "Knife") and "count" attributes which says how many of these characters was killed (e.g. if "Jon Snow" killed 10 "Lannister soldiers" then on this path "count" would be "10")
     * edge "LoyalTo" connects "Character" node with "Allegiance" node
-    * edges "Died" and "Killed" connects "Character" node with "Death" node
+    * edges "VictimIn" and "KillerIn" connects "Character" node with "Death" node
     * edge "InLocation" connects node "Death" with "Location" node
     * edge "InEpisode" connects node "Death" node "Episode"
     * edge "InSeason" connects nodes "Death" and "Episode" with "Season" node